Benchmarking Stroke Forecasting with Stroke-Level Badminton Dataset: Conclusion

 \section{Conclusion}

 In this paper, we propose ShuttleSet22, an extended dataset from ShuttleSet with stroke-level badminton singles records.
-ShuttleSet22 consists of fine-grained metadata for researchers to utilize various aspects for discovering thoughtful insights.
-Exploratory data analysis is conducted to illustrate the fundamental compositions of the dataset to bridge the gap between researchers outside the badminton domain.
-To foster researchers to incorporate advanced techniques with badminton analytics, we hold Track 2, a challenge in CoachAI Badminton Challenge 2023 that focuses on improving the effectiveness of stroke forecasting.
-In addition, we replicate the state-of-the-art baseline for the task as the official baseline.
-Methods and insights from participants are summarized and discussed to provide potential improvements for future research.
+ShuttleSet22 consists of fine-grained metadata to reinforce researchers to explore various aspects and derive insightful findings.
+Exploratory data analysis is conducted to elucidate the fundamental compositions of the dataset, aiming to bridge the gap between researchers outside the badminton domain.
+To foster researchers to incorporate advanced techniques into badminton analytics, we introduce Track 2, a challenge within CoachAI Badminton Challenge 2023, focused on enhancing the effectiveness of stroke forecasting.
+In addition, we establish the state-of-the-art baseline for the task.
+We summarize and discuss the methods and insights from participants to provide potential avenues for future research improvement.